AllenJue/infix-to-postfix-calculator/README.md

 # infix-to-postfix-calculator
-This postfix calculator utilizes Java Swing and an infix to postfix algorithm to process user-inputed mathematical expressions to calculate a numeric value.
+A postfix calculator that utilizes Java Swing and an infix to postfix algorithm to process user-inputed mathematical expressions to calculate a numeric value.

 # Reason
 I wanted to get some experience with creating a GUI, and Java Swing was an easily-accessible and manageable way to implement a calculator GUI.
 This project helped me learn how to use event listeners and learn how to implement the shunting-yard algorithm (infix to postfix) to preprocess user-inputed expressions to be computer readable.